1. Pace yourself. Even more important, pace your children.

 You'll have lots of stuff to carry around — sunscreen, cash or credit card, maps of the park, phone (see # 9) and possibly a big plastic cup (see # 7).
 The stuff issue gets kicked up a notch if you have to contend with diapers and wipes.
 Get a bag that will be comfortable to carry.
 Cross-body bags are comfortable and offer easy access, but if you like a backpack best, or (gasp) a fanny pack, bring that instead.
 Just make sure it’s comfy, because that thing will feel like it’s 100 pounds by the end of the day.

 3. Wear the right shoes.

-On the day we went, my sister wore shoes that caused a hot spot on her heel.
-She felt a little foolish when she went into the first aid station to ask for a bandage.
-Any embarrassment, though, was short-lived when four other people walked in behind her, all for blisters, too.
 You could easily be walking a few miles over the course of a day at Carowinds.
 Don't wear new shoes, and don't let your kids wear new shoes, because blisters can ruin your day.
 Choose shoes that are comfortable and well padded and that you don't mind getting wet.